PascalBod/lm20.1-stm32cubeide/README.md

 If your keyboard layout is not QWERTY, click on the main-menu icon (the small icon displaying Linux Mint logo, in the lower left-hand corner), select **Control Center**, click on **Keyboard** icon, select **Layouts** tab, add the layout for your keyboard, and remove the existing **English (US)** layout.
 Close the Control Center windows.

 Double click on the **Install Linux Mint** icon.
 Following information or selections can be provided, when required for:
-* language: English
+* Language: English
-* keyboard layout: the one for your keyboard
+* Keyboard layout: the one for your keyboard
-* install multimedia codecs
+* Install multimedia codecs
-* erase disk and install Linux Mint
+* Erase disk and install Linux Mint
-* name: Developer
+* Name: Developer
-* computer's name: ESP32LM
+* Computer's name: STM32LM
-* username: developer
+* Username: developer
-* password: choose one
+* Password: choose one

 At the end of the installation, restart.
 When you get the message **Please remove the installation medium, then press ENTER:**, click on Enter key.